JohnMavridis2/HTML-CSS-Vanilla-JS-projects/README.md

 # HTML-CSS-Vanilla-JS-projects

 These are some mini projects made for fun and practice.
 At some parts I did not write the code by myself.
-I was motivated by a youtube video.
+I was motivated by youtube videos.